bernedom/bernedom.github.io/_posts/2020-05-11-cmake-find-library.md

 thumbnail: images/cmake-logo.png
 ---

-**Cmake is awesome, but it can be hard to figure out.** Over the last few years, cmake has become one of the most popular ways to build C++ applications and libraries and many developers.
-As a company, building your software built with a de-facto standard instead of a custom built, heavily customized build-system intended for something else is a huge benefit.
-But migrating is hard, fortunately cmake can make this easier by allowing you to mix it with artifacts built by other build systems quite easil by using Cmakes [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html).The mechanism often referred as `find.cmake` or "find modules" relies on having cmake files that provide hints where to find the headers and libraries of the other modules.
+**Cmake is awesome, but it can be hard to figure out.** Over the last few years, cmake has become one of the most popular ways to build C++ applications and libraries and many develop.
+Unfortunately you might be stuck wit an existing software that ist built entirely differently.
+Be it make files, gradle, Qmake or even something completely custom build.
+So migrating doftware is hard and often cannot be done all at once.
+Fortunately cmakes [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) allows you to mix a cmake project with artifacts built by other build systems.
+This can help you to switch whatever you're currently developing to cmake without the need to migrate the whole ecosystem of a software to cmake.

 ## Find_package in a nutshell

-In a nutshell a `find.cmake` does the following:
+In a nutshell, the mechanism often referred as `find.cmake` or "find modules" relies on having cmake files that provide hints where to find the headers and libraries of the other modules.
+What happens in a such a cmake file is essentially the following.

 1. Look for files belonging to the package in likely locations
 2. Set a few variables for include path and library path for the package